ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.txt

   for more info, check CMake website (https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#cmake-generators-7)
 - go to glad-build directory
-- open and compile gladProject.sln Visual Studio solution => NOTE : its better and simpler to use in Visual Studio menu : "Build" then "Batch Build" then check boxes for all "Debug" and "Release" projects to build all in Debug and Release modes
+- open and compile gladProject.sln Visual Studio solution => NOTE : its better and simpler to use in Visual Studio menu : "Build" then "Batch Build" then check boxes for all "Debug" and "Release" projects to build all in Debug and Release modes, and install all files directly
 => we rely on CMake "ExternalProject_Add" feature to download libraries on-demand at compilation stage from their online github repositories

 - Do the same for the scripts : build_glfw.bat and build_glad.bat